ThingSet/thingset.github.io/docs/2a_general.md

 ### Request/response or client/server model

 The communication between two specific devices uses a request/response messaging pattern.
 A connection can be established either directly (e.g. serial interface, USB, Bluetooth) or via a network or bus with several devices attached (e.g. CAN, Ethernet, WiFi, LoRa).
-In case of a network, each device/node has to be uniquely addressable.
+In case of a network, each device has to be uniquely addressable.

 ![Communication Channels](./images/communication_channels.png)